×

 The DNS servers will be updated, and the domain name will be mapped to an IP address.
 The registrant will be notified that their domain has been successfully registered and activated.

-It is worth nothing that there is another zone file that is related to domain names, the DNS hoster or registrar zone file, which is maintained by the organisation that manages the domain name registration and DNS hosting for a particular domain name.
-This zone file contains domain content, including IP addresses, hostnames, mailserver addresses etc.).
+It is worth nothing that there is another zone file related to domain names – called the DNS hoster or registrar zone file – which is maintained by the organisation that manages the domain name registration and DNS hosting for a particular domain name.
+This zone file contains domain content, including IP addresses, hostnames, mailserver addresses and more.

 Step 4: Domain renewal

-After 1 year (or depending on the period they register the domain for) the registrant can renew their domain name.
+After one year (or depending on the domain registration period) the registrant can renew their domain name.
 If they do, nothing changes.
-If they do not, the domain name is released, ready to be registered by anyone.
+If they do not renew, the domain name is eventually released, and can then be purchased and registered by anyone (often after a quarantine period).

 Domain names and intellectual property rights

-Whilst the fact of registering a domain name is not necessarily considered to infringe on intellectual property rights (IPR), at a later date, the registry can be made aware of an IPR infringement associated with the use of a domain name.
+While registering a domain name is not necessarily considered an infringement on intellectual property rights (IPR), the registry can always be made aware later of an IPR infringement associated with the use of a domain name.

-It is not for ccTLDs to decide whether a domain name infringes on IPR, however many European ccTLDs explicitly prohibit the use of domain names that may infringe on IPR in their Terms and Conditions.
-In addition to this, many registries have alternative resolution procedures (ADR) in place, which enable the resolution of potential IPR disputes regarding domain names through third-party experts without going to court.
+Though ccTLDs do not decide whether a domain name infringes on IPR, many European ccTLDs explicitly prohibit using domain names that may violate IPR in their terms and conditions.
+In addition, many registries have alternative resolution procedures (ADR) in place, which enable potential IPR disputes regarding domain names to be resolved through third-party experts without litigation.